Spike815/Wikipedia_Scraper/README.md

 </ul>

 ## How to run
-The scrapper starts by running <code>python main.py</code> in the terminal.
+The scraper starts by running <code>python main.py</code> in the terminal.

 ## Time line
 This project took me 2 days to finish.